History of Veterinary Medicine in the USA

 BMW was $12,000; Mercedes 280 E was $14,800

 During the 1980s, hostile takeovers, leveraged buyouts, and mega-mergers spawned a new breed of billionaire.
 Donald Trump, Leona Helmsley, and Ivan Boesky iconed the meteoric rise and fall of the rich and famous.
-If you've got it, flaunt it and You can have it all! were watchwords.
+If you've got it, flaunt it and You can have it all! were phrases of the day.

 On the bright side, the US Constitution had its 200th birthday, Gone with the Wind turned 50, ET phoned home, and in 1989 Americans gave $115,000,000,000 to charity.
-And, Internationally, at the very end of the decade the Berlin Wall was removed - making great changes for the decade to come!
+And,on the international scene ... at the very end of the decade ... the Berlin Wall and the yoke of communism that it represented was removed, making way for great changes in the decades to come!

 Sandra Day O'Connor became the first woman Supreme Court Justice.